 - 2 green chilies cut into pieces

-- 1 Tbsp. corriander powder
+- 1 Tbsp. coriander powder

-- 1½ tsp. cumin powder
+- 1 1/2 tsp. cumin powder

-- ¾ tsp. salt
+- 3/4 tsp. salt

-- ¼ cup oil
+- 1/4 cup oil

 - 1 boneless pork center-cut single loin roast (about 2 lbs./1kg.)

 - Process until mixture is a coarse paste that holds together.
 Pour in oil and process for 30 seconds.

 - With the short end of the pork loin facing you, work a sharp knife through the center of the pork to make a tunnel.
 You might have to work from both ends.

 - Tie the stuffed pork loin with kitchen string and firmly pat reserved cashew mixture all over top and sides, (This is the method I used for the pork tenderloins).